SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Hint and guidelines

-To solve the task, first, check for **one-digit numbers**, and if the number has only one digit, print the appropriate text for it.
+To solve the problem, first, check for **one-digit numbers**, and if the number has only one digit, print the appropriate text for it.
 Then check for **two-digit numbers**.
 Print them in two parts: left part (`tens = number / 10`) and right part (`units = number % 10`).
 If the number has three digits, it must be 100 and considered a special case.

 #### Test the code in the Judge system